 Now is the best time to start working in this industry, as VR 360º cameras are quickly becoming the most popular devices for filmmakers and content producers.

-We’ll discuss today the best platforms on the web to share your virtual reality (VR) photos and video clips to the world!
+We’ll discuss today the best platforms on the web to share your virtual reality (VR) photos and video clips with the world!

 VeeR VR is one of the largest virtual reality (VR) content distribution platforms worldwide, having accumulated 10 million+ unique users across 180+ countries within ten months since its initial release.